sdcondon/FlUnit/README.md

 [![NuGet version (FlUnit)](https://img.shields.io/nuget/v/FlUnit.svg?style=flat-square)](https://www.nuget.org/packages/FlUnit/) [![NuGet downloads (FlUnit)](https://img.shields.io/nuget/dt/FlUnit.svg?style=flat-square)](https://www.nuget.org/packages/FlUnit/)

-Prototype for a test framework where tests are defined using a fluent builder.
-Includes a skeleton VSTest adapter which records each assertion in a separate result of the test.
+A test framework in which tests are defined using a fluent builder.
+Includes a very basic VSTest adapter which records each assertion in a separate result of the test.

+## Usage Guidance

-### Usage
+### Getting Started

 Create a (.NET 5) class library and add some package references:
-- `Microsoft.NET.Test.Sdk` - to identify this as a test project
+- [`Microsoft.NET.Test.Sdk`](https://www.nuget.org/packages/Microsoft.NET.Test.Sdk/) - to identify this as a test project
-- `FlUnit` - which contains the important stuff - the builder and test classes
+- [`FlUnit`](https://www.nuget.org/packages/FlUnit/) - which contains the important stuff - the builder and test classes
-- `FlUnit.Adapters.VSTest` - the VSTest adapter package, so that the VSTest platform knows how to find and run FlUnit tests.
+- [`FlUnit.Adapters.VSTest`](https://www.nuget.org/packages/FlUnit.Adapters.VSTest/) - the VSTest adapter package, so that the VSTest platform knows how to find and run FlUnit tests.
-- You'll also need to include an assertion library of your choice - the example code below uses [`Shouldly`](https://shouldly.io/), for example.
+- You'll also need to include an assertion library of your choice - the example code below uses [`Shouldly`](https://www.nuget.org/packages/Shouldly/), for example.
-- [`coverlet.collector`](https://github.com/coverlet-coverage/coverlet) does work with FlUnit tests - so feel free to add that, too.
+- [`coverlet.collector`](https://www.nuget.org/packages/coverlet.collector/) does work with FlUnit tests - so feel free to add that, too.

 As shown below, tests are defined as public static gettable properties of public static classes, with the help of a fluent builder to construct them.
 More examples can be found in the [example test project](./src/Example.TestProject/ExampleTests.cs).